AdesisNetlife/yawds/README.md

 ##### package.ini

+Tell to `yawds` what should be instaled during the environment provisining process.

+Example configuration file:
 ```ini
 ;; define the relative path for node or ruby packages installtion
 ;; you probably do not need to change this option